JSTOR-Labs/plant-humanities/docs/content/cacao.md

      data-aliases="Olmec"
      data-url="https://jstor-labs.github.io/plant-humanities/geojson/olmec-region.json"
      data-active="true"></var>

+The milpa cycle is  a  process  of felling, burning, planting, and harvesting a plot of land that,  after a few years,  is left to ‘fallow.’[^ref8] <However, this would not be fallow in the traditional sense of the word indicating that land is left uncultivated and untouched.
+Instead, certain useful plants, such as cacao, were encouraged to grow in what would have looked to Europeans like ‘wild’ plots.
+After this stage, the cycle would restart, where some plants would be removed while others would be encouraged, the remains would be burnt, and staple crops would be planted and eventually harvested.
+<var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>
+<var data-map-layer
+     title="Mesoamerica"
+     data-type="mapwarper"
+     data-mapwarper-id="45355"
+     data-active="true"></var>

 Maya leaders embodied the power of this cycle by representing themselves as, or in relation to, it and its associated plants of importance.
 For example, we see the ancient Maya depict the ancestors of rulers as cacao trees growing from the sarcophagi of dead ‘maize god’ rulers and cacao trees anthropomorphized as deities.
 By invoking this cycle in representing themselves, the deities, and their prestige, Maya political leaders were giving precedence to the subsistence practices and plants they incorporated.
 Thus, the understanding of cacao as invoking or emerging from power and prestige has a broader spatio-temporal history, developing well before the arrival of Spaniards and the formation of the school in which de la Cruz and  Badiano created the herbal.
 <var data-scope="local" id="Q28567" data-aliases="Maya"></var>